 As per usual, this recipe is for a tiny 4″ cake (using this type of springform pan).
 You can also make a flatter 5″ cake if you prefer to use a 5″ springform, or simply use some silicone cupcake molds or a parchment-lined small tupperware container for alternative sizes.

-- ⅓ cup coconut cream from a can of full fat milk that's been chilled overnight in the fridge
+- ⅓ cup coconut cream from chilled full fat coconut milk***

 - 3-4 tbsp maple syrup (to taste)*